 Sex is intimidating to talk about, especially oral sex.
 The hush-hush nature works to keep us silent, but let's get real—there are some important issues here, such as oral sexually transmitted diseases (STDs), that need to be addressed.

-Let's clear up one thing first: If your throat hurts after you've performed oral sex on a penis (or penis-like object), it's very likely friction at work.
+Let's clear up one thing first: If your throat hurts after oral sex on a penis (or penis-like object), it's likely the result of friction.